Natshinnaung: Poet

 Natshinnaung is considered by many to be the greatest yadu (ရတု) (a classical genre of poetry) poet in Burmese history.
 Many of his works are dedicated to Princess Yaza Datu Kalyani.
-The themes of his poetry were often of love, nature, and war.
+The themes of his poetry were often love, nature, and war.
 Natshinnaung employed the use of vocabulary and rhymes in his works.
 In addition, he was a warrior, who advanced many military strategies and tactics of Burma.
 Some of his yadu poems describe the infantry and the elephant troops.
-It has been claimed that Natshinnaung sent his poems to Yaza Datu Kalyani through the usage of a parrot.
-He wrote all of his works during his youth.
+It has been claimed that Natshinnaung sent his poems to Yaza Datu Kalyani using a parrot.

 Later in life, Natshinnaung focused on obtaining power for his kingdom.
 His poems on war are said to have been based on his experiences as a young prince.